 Many times the solution for parents who have a child climbing out of the crib is to move them into a bed to keep them safe.
 My response is if you have a child climbing out of their crib you, are certainly going to have a child climbing out of bed, and now it is much easier and they can do it all night long!

 I strongly believe that children should be in their crib until at least two and a half years of age.
 It isn’t until this age that they can really start to understand behaviour/consequence.
 If they do not understand that they are expected to stay in their bed then it is hard for us to expect them to do so.
-There are some children out there that have transitioned to a bed at an earlier age with no difficulties but for the most part, you are looking at months of nighttime battles if you move them too soon.
+There are some children that have transitioned to a bed at an earlier age with no difficulties, however, these are exemptions and you may be looking at months of nighttime battles if you move them too soon.

 Here are some ways that you can help your child stay in their crib and stop climbing out.

 - Have an early bedtime.
 If your child goes to bed too late they become overtired and get a second wind.
 Overtired children don’t look sleepy and ready for shut-eye, they look energized and ready for hours of playtime.
 They go from tired to wired, and it is very difficult for them to go to sleep.

 - Try using a toddler sleep sac.
 This can make it difficult to get their leg over the bars of the crib.

 - Don’t use bumper pads.
 As your child gets older they can stand on them and use them as a ladder to get higher up in the crib.